qualidafial/ldug-jdbi-demo/TUTORIAL.md

 }
 ```

-Add database configuration to the end config.yml:
+Add database configuration to the end of `config.yml`:

 ```yaml
 database: